-- 1. The Buyer reviews the quotations received to determine if they are reasonable in price and responsive to the specifications.
-Providing these factors meet the City's needs, the Buyer may proceed with the next step of the purchase order process. - 2.
-Should the Buyer determine that a deficiency or question exists with the quotes and/or specifications, he/she must take the necessary action to resolve the issue by conferring with the requisitioning customer and/or the vendor(s) quoting the requirement in order to appropriately resolve the concern before moving forward. - 3.
-After analyzing the quotations and determining the Best Value, the Buyer will prepare the purchase order for the approval of the City Finance Officer.
-Purchase orders under \$10,000 need only the approval of the City Finance Officer and the Buyer in charge of the procurement (completed in Oracle). - 4.
-The Buyer shall email, fax, or mail the vendor a copy of the purchase order. - 5.
-Special Purchase Approvals are required for the following: - a.
-Furniture Approved by the Director of General Services - b.
-Vehicles Approval by the Fleet Manager and Director of General Services - c.
-Information systems, hardware, software, peripherals, and related items Information Systems
+- 1. The Buyer reviews the quotations received to determine if they are reasonable in price and responsive to the specifications. - 2.
+Should there be a question regarding the quotes and/or specifications, the Buyer must take the necessary action to resolve the issue by conferring with the requisitioning customer and/or the vendor(s) quoting the requirement in order to appropriately resolve the concern. - 3.
+After analyzing the quotations and determining the Best Value, the Buyer will prepare the purchase order for the approval of the CFO.
+Purchase orders under \$25,000 need only the approval of the City Finance Officer and the Buyer in charge of the procurement. - 4.
+The Buyer shall email, fax, or mail the vendor a copy of the purchase order.
+A copy or the purchase order is retained in the Purchasing Division's contract file.